Culture of the Ottoman Empire: Jewelry

 The Ottoman Empire was noted for the quality of its gold- and silversmiths, and particularly for the jewelry they produced.
 Jewelry had particular importance as it was commonly given at weddings, as a gift that could be used as a form of savings.
 Silver was the most common material used, with gold reserved for more high-status pieces; designs often displayed complex filigree work and incorporated Persian and Byzantine motifs.
 Developments in design reflected the tastes of the Ottoman court, with Persian Safavid art, for example, becoming an influence after the Ottoman defeat of Ismail I after the Battle of Chaldiran in 1514.
 In the rural areas of the Empire, jewelry was simpler and often incorporated gold coins (the Ottoman altin), but the designs of Constantinople nevertheless spread throughout Ottoman territory and were reflected even in the metalwork of Egypt and North Africa.

 Most jewelers and goldsmiths were Christian Armenians and Jews, but the interest of the Ottomans in the related art of watchmaking resulted in many European goldsmiths, watchmakers and gem engravers moving to Constantinople, where they worked in the foreigners' quarter, Galata.

 Performance

 Music

 Musicians and dancers entertain the crowds, from Surname-i Hümayun, 1720.

-Apart from the music traditions of its constituent peoples, the Ottoman Empire evolved a distinct style of court music, Ottoman classical music.
-This was a principally vocal form, with instrumental accompaniment, built on makamlar, a set of melodic systems, with a corresponding set of rhythmic patterns called usul.

-Another distinctive feature of Ottoman music were the mehterân, the military bands used by the Janissaries and in the retinues of high-ranking officials.
-These bands were the ancestors of the modern Ottoman military bands, as well as of the brass ensembles popular in traditional Balkan music.
+Music in the Ottoman Empire was a rich and diverse tradition that synthesized various Central Asian, Middle Eastern, and Balkan influences over six centuries.
+The royal court in Constantinople (Istanbul) served as the central hub for the development of Ottoman classical music, which utilized a sophisticated modal system known as makam (a set of rules and melodic patterns for composition and improvisation) and a specific rhythmic system called usul.
+This tradition was preserved and taught in palace schools (Enderûn), which trained both musicians for court ceremonies and members of the military.
+A parallel, highly influential tradition was the military music of the Janissary bands (Mehter), which employed loud wind instruments (like the zurna and boru) and percussion, inspiring European military bands.
+In the 19th century, the court officially shifted its patronage to Western classical music and opera during the Tanzimat reforms, leading to a decline in traditional court music, though it continued to flourish in private circles and various regional folk traditions across the empire's vast territories.